vendia/blog/posts/2021-02-02-series-a-announcement.md

 The rapid growth in the production and consumption of data and the ever-increasing requirements for consistent and timely data sharing among departments and business partners has created a massive market opportunity for real-time data integration platforms.
-We’re excited to be partnering with our new Series A and our existing Series Seed investors to take advantage of this opportunity, grow Vendia to the next level, and serve our customers even better.
+We're excited to be partnering with our new Series A and our existing Series Seed investors to take advantage of this opportunity, grow Vendia to the next level, and serve our customers even better.
 With the addition of new capital, Vendia will